 The Group's accounting policy for employee benefits other than post-retirement benefits is set out in Note 5.5.
 The policy for share based payments is set out in Note 7.3.
 For Australian based employees the Group makes superannuation contributions in accordance with the Superannuation Guarantee (Administration) Act 1992 to plans nominated by employees.
 US-based employees receive a contribution towards retirement plans (401k) which matches their own contribution to such plans.
-In 2020, contributions for US-based employees were matched up to a maximum of 6% of the base salary of each employee and an additional 2% employee 401k contribution was made based on total remuneration (base plus STI) for each employee for 2020.
-The extra 2% was paid in 2021.
-For 2021, contributions for US based employees were matched up to a maximum of 4% of base salary for each employee.
+For 2021 and 2022 contributions for US based employees were matched up to a maximum of 4% of base salary for each employee.